UPDATE: The IHS fee will increase to £624 starting from October 2020.

 The UK government has announced that the Immigration Health Surcharge (IHS) will increase from £200 to £400 a year following their initial announcement of their preliminary plans to increase the charges earlier this year.
-The IHS increase will come into effect for applications made after December 2018.
+The IHS increase has now come into effect for applications made after 8th January 2019.

 Immigration Health Surcharge or IHS is the UK’s healthcare charge that non-EEA migrants need to pay to use the UK’s National Health Service (NHS).
 The charges, paid as part of the immigration application process, apply to all nationals from outside the European Economic Area and Switzerland (EEA) coming to the U.K. for longer than six months to work, study, or join their family in the UK.